 It was built in the 4th century by Roman Emperor Diocletian who wanted to build a fortress to spend his retirement age.
-No wonder he chose beautiful city of Split.
+No wonder he chose the beautiful city of Split.

-The construction of palace was finished in 305 AC, and it lasted less than ten years.
+The construction of the palace was finished in 305 AC, and it lasted less than ten years.
 Today, the palace is part of UNESCO world heritage and includes the old town of Split.

-Entrance to the palace is free, because it is part of the city, covering area of 40 000 m2.
+Entrance to the palace is free, because it is part of the city, covering an area of 40 000 m2.
 However, entrance to the buildings located inside the palace is paid.

 Split Peristyle is one of the most beautiful squares in whole Croatia.
 It is surrounded by Cathedral of St. Dominus, entrance to the basement of the Palace and former Jupiter's temple.

 Near the entrance to the Cathedral there are two preserved Egyptian sphinx which are more than 3000 years old.